Ada and Minna Everleigh

-Ada and Minna Everleigh, born Ada and Minna Simms, were two sisters who operated the Everleigh Club, a high-priced brothel in the Levee District of Chicago during the first decade of the twentieth century.
-Ada, the eldest, was born in Greene County, Virginia on February 15, 1864, and died in Charlottesville, Virginia on January 5, 1960.
-Minna was born in Greene County on July 13, 1866 and died in New York City on September 16, 1948.
+Ada and Minna Everleigh, born Ada and Minna Simms, were two American sisters who operated the Everleigh Club, a high-priced brothel in the Levee District of Chicago during the first decade of the twentieth century.
+Ada, the elder sister, was born in Greene County, Virginia, on February 15, 1864, and died in Charlottesville, Virginia, on January 5, 1960.
+Minna was born in Greene County on July 13, 1866, and died in New York City on September 16, 1948.

-Biography
+Beginnings

-Alternative biography
+According to Karen Abbott, the sisters invented their own biography, which has long been accepted as factual.
+Independent research has provided more accuracy.

-The sisters claimed an alternative biography, which has long been accepted as factual.
-Better research has provided more accuracy.
+According to the sisters

 According to their story, Minna and Ada Simms were born outside of Louisville, Kentucky in 1876 to a wealthy lawyer who had fled to Kentucky from Virginia when Benedict Arnold invaded Virginia in 1781.
 The two sisters had been to finishing school and had proper social debuts.
 When Minna was 17, she says she married a man whose last name was Lester who turned out to be abusive.
 Ada claimed to have been married to Lester's brother, who also turned out to be abusive.
 After both marriages failed, they became actresses.
 Claiming their father died in the early 1890s, they said they came into a legacy of $35,000.